-There are many different paths to recovery from the inappropriate use of opioids.
+There are many different paths to recovery from the misuse and abuse of opioids.
 Research has shown people seeking recovery are more successful when they combine a prescribed medication with professional counseling and a strong support system.
 This is called medication-assisted treatment.

 Why is it so hard to stop?

 Opioids change the body and brain chemistry.
 Over time, people may need more of the opioid to get the desired effect such as pain relief; sense of pleasure or excitement; or intense feelings of well-being.
 The need for the opioid becomes a powerful motivator to keep using, even when there is a strong desire to stop.
 People keep using the opioid to avoid withdrawal symptoms and to stop feeling sick.
 It is these symptoms and feelings that make it hard to stop an opioid after the body and brain have become accustomed to the drug.

 Overcoming opioid use disorder can seem overwhelming.
 Here are some places to start.

 - If you know people who stopped using opioids through medication-assisted treatment, you can ask them about their treatment experience.

 - If you have a counselor, case manager, or doctor you trust, you can ask them about medication-assisted treatment options in your area.

 - If you want to explore medication-assisted treatment options on your own, use this directory.